Catalan police chief in court amid independence deadlock

 "I will do what's best for Spain and when I think it's the right time," Prime Minister Mariano Rajoy told Spanish news agency Efe on Thursday.
 "I will listen to all the positions, but the final decision will be mine."

-Asked Thursday whether the parliamentary session planned for Monday would take place, Puigdemont told CNN: "That is for Parliament to decide.
+Asked Thursday whether the parliamentary session planned for Monday would take place, Puigdemont said: "That is for Parliament to decide.
 But the Constitutional Court has no right to impede a democratic parliament session, which by law is inviolable."

-Puigdemont is expected to meet with an "independent commission for mediation and dialogue" on Friday evening.
+Puigdemont was expected to meet with an "independent commission for mediation and dialogue" on Friday evening.

-Any declaration of independence by the Catalan government would be a test of nerve for Rajoy's government, which could seek to use emergency powers.

-If Madrid decides that Catalonia is acting unconstitutionally, Rajoy could impose direct rule on Catalonia under Article 155 of the Spanish constitution.

 Divided region

 The referendum has exposed deep divisions in Catalonia.
-Some 90% of voters backed a split from Spain but turnout was only about 42%.
 Rallies both for and against independence are planned for the weekend.

 In an indication of the uncertainty gripping the region, Banco Sabadell, one of Catalonia's largest banks, announced Thursday that it would move its registered headquarters outside the Catalonia region to the eastern city of Alicante.

-There are concerns that other business could follow suit, threatening stability in Spain's most economically productive region.
+There are concerns that other businesses could follow suit, threatening stability in Spain's most economically productive region.